 When the doctors determined that Michelle’s organs were too small and damaged to be used for transplant, they weaned her off the respirator and the grim wait began.
 I jumped every time the telephone rang in Laurel’s hospital room, relaxing only when the expected news did not come.
 After two days, Michelle was still breathing and showed no signs of weakening.
 Laurel said, “I’d like to take her home.”

 I expected resistance from the doctors, but they supported us.
-They made arrangements with a home health service and on Thursday afternoon a caravan of cars left the hospital.
+They made arrangements with the home health service and on Thursday afternoon a caravan of cars left the hospital.
 Michelle was coming home!

 Laurel looked at her, then back at me and nodded.